 Why you can trust Nutri Advanced Every article on our site is researched thoroughly by our team of highly qualified nutritionists.
 Find out more about our editorial process.

 The menopausal transition is a critical time in the female health journey.
 As ovarian function starts to decline and key hormone levels drop, a wide range of physical and psychological symptoms may occur, and these can vary considerably from one woman to another.
 Changes in mood, lowered resilience to stress and anxiety are among the psychological symptoms most commonly reported and for many women these can significantly impact normal daily function.

-In this article we take a closer look at how investing in self-care, and perhaps adding extra magnesium and ashwagandha may help to target these common concerns during the menopausal transition.
+In this article we take a closer look at how investing in self-care, and perhaps adding extra magnesium and ashwagandha, commonly found in menopause supplements, may help to target these common concerns during the menopausal transition.

 Protecting and preserving adrenal health is vital

 There are many good reasons to look after adrenal health in the peri-menopausal and menopausal period; one primary reason being that the adrenal glands can produce a form of oestrogen to help compensate for the decline in ovarian production, and they are involved in progesterone production too.1 Chronic stress is a significant risk factor for lowered mental well-being and is often characterised by elevated cortisol.
 Research has shown that increased levels of cortisol can have a negative impact on mood during the menopausal transition.2,3 Anything therefore which can help to take pressure off, or support the adrenals during this transition is a highly positive move.